RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

 | Maximum Work-Group Size | 256                                 | 128             |
 +-------------------------+-------------------------------------+-----------------+

-Note the maximum workgroup size can be obtained with ``clGetDeviceInfo...(...,CL_DEVICE_MAX_WORK_GROUP_SIZE,...)``.
+..
+Note:: the maximum workgroup size can be obtained with clGetDeviceInfo...(...,CL_DEVICE_MAX_WORK_GROUP_SIZE,...).
 Applications must ensure that the requested kernel launch dimensions that are fewer than the threshold reported by this API call.

 The difference in total register size can impact the compiled code and cause register spill code for kernels that were tuned for other devices.
 One technique that can be useful is to specify the required work-group size as 128 (half the default of 256).
 In this case, the compiler has the same number of registers available as for other devices and uses the same number of registers.
 The developer must ensure that the kernel is launched with the reduced work size (128) on Cedar-class devices.